agateau/cookiecutter-qt-app/README.md

 [cookiecutter]: https://github.com/audreyr/cookiecutter

-The goal of this cutter is to make it easy to create real-world stand-alone applications, installable on Linux, macOS and Windows.
+The goal of this cookiecutter is to make it easy to create real-world, stand-alone applications, installable on Linux, macOS and Windows.

 By real-world I mean that out of the box you get: